-The Diploma in Tropical Medicine course is designed for physicians and physician assistants or those in training and is therefore limited to:
+The Diploma in Tropical Medicine program courses are designed for physicians, physician assistant or those in training and are therefore limited to:

-- Physician assistants and students in physician assistant programs
+- Physician assistants and students in the physician assistant programs.

-- Those holding an M.D. or D.O. degree including physicians, residents, nurse practitioners, fellows, staff, instructors, and postdoc fellows
+- Those holding an M.D. or D.O. degree including physicians, residents, fellows, and postdoc fellows.

 Fees - Domestic and International